Singh-Lab/Pou4_Misexpression/README.md

 # README
-#### This directory contains all relevant code and results used in "Novel Neuronal Identities Derived by Misexpression of the POU IV Sensory Determinant in a Proto-Vertebrate".
-Chacha et al., PNAS 2021.
+#### This directory contains all relevant code and results used in "Neuronal Identities Derived by Misexpression of the POU IV Sensory Determinant in a Proto-Vertebrate".
+Chacha et al., PNAS 2022.

 ![POU IV Misexpression](https://relevant-pou4-data.s3.us-east-2.amazonaws.com/fig5.png)